Grow Coneflowers to Attract Butterflies and Birds

-These easy-to-grow perennials attract plenty of pollinators and add a bright pop of color to your garden.
+Coneflower is a butterfly magnet.
+These easy-to-grow nectar flowers attract attract plenty of pollinators and add a bright pop of color to your garden.

-The beautiful, daisy-like flowers of coneflower (Echinacea purpurea) make it a must-have for any perennial bed.
+The beautiful, daisy-like flowers of purple coneflower (Echinacea purpurea) make it a must-have for any perennial bed.
+They make great cut flowers as well.
 However, coneflowers aren’t just pretty—they also attract butterflies and birds to your garden.

 Coneflowers get their name from their ‘cone-shaped’ center.
 Like most of my favorite plants, coneflowers aren’t fussy.
-They aren’t particularly bothered by pests and do not require any fertilizer.
+They aren’t particularly bothered by pests and do not require any fertilizer to produce masses of tall purple blooms.
 All they ask for is well-drained soil, a spot in the sun and regular watering.
-They are native to the United States and are easy to grow in zones 3 – 8.
+They are native to the United States and are easy to grow in zones 3 to 8.
 I have grown coneflowers in my zone 9 garden with success, as well.

-Coneflowers attract all types of butterflies, including fritillaries, monarchs, painted ladies and swallowtails, who feed on the sweet nectar.
+Coneflowers offer more than beauty.
+Their nectar-filled blooms are flat and wide, which make good landing pads for butterflies.
+Coneflower blooms attract all butterfly types, including fritillaries, monarchs, painted ladies and swallowtails, who feed on the sweet nectar.

 Birds also enjoy coneflowers in the garden.
 Blue jays, cardinals and goldfinches enjoy eating the seeds from spent flowers.
-Don’t prune off the dead flowers.
+Don’t prune off the dead flowers in fall.
 Instead, let them stand throughout winter, where they will offer food to hungry birds.
 Once spring arrives, simply cut back your coneflowers to the ground.
 They will soon grow back to bloom in summer.
-Here’s how to grow your own birdseed.